Aru va`en: A Keeping of the Troth

 Darkness received me.

-Not because it was secret.
+Not because it was hidden.

 Some visions are not given to the worthy.